pstolarz/OneWireNg/README.md

 to be powered directly by GPIO controlling the 1-wire bus while using this driver.

-**1-wire stability and parasite powering**
+**Caveats**

-Parasite powered slaves are less stable (more error prone) than regularly powered devices.
+* Parasite powered slaves are less stable (more error prone) than regularly powered devices.
 If possible, try to avoid parasitically powered setups.

-For legacy AVR (non mega-AVR) platforms the library need to be configured with `CONFIG_BUS_BLINK_PROTECTION` to make the parasitic mode working.
+* For legacy AVR (non mega-AVR) platforms the library need to be configured with `CONFIG_BUS_BLINK_PROTECTION` to make the parasitic mode working.

 <a name="arch"></a>
 ## Architecture details